askh01/ewc-challenge/README.md

 By taking care we can make sure that our services are always up to date with the latest code and docker images, and the deployment process is streamlined and automated.

+Please find below the Architecture diagram of the DEV infra deployment approach discussed above:

 ![Architecture Diagram for ontainerized voting application on EC2 instances ](./images/ewc-challenge.drawio.png)